RishP11/Learning-Short-Codes-for-Fading-Channels-with-No-or-Receiver-Only-Channel-State-Information/SISO_noCSI_branch_diversity/README.txt

-Extending the SISO no CSI autoencoder to trade off code rate for more performance.
+- Extending the SISO no CSI autoencoder to trade off code rate for more performance.
+- Use the run_script.py to access and run the branch diveristy routine as you like.